allanmukhwana/nerap/README.md

 The front-end of NERAP Cloud is a user-friendly, map-based interface accessible via **www.nerap.cloud** on any web browser.
 *   **For the Public:** A family member can quickly search for a specific need (e.g., "rabies vaccine") and see the nearest facilities with verified stock, along with contact details and directions.
-*   **For Clinicians:** A doctor in a rural clinic can locate the nearest referral hospital with a functional ventilator or a specific antidote, streamlining the patient transfer process and saving critical time.[5]
+*   **For Clinicians:** A doctor in a rural clinic can locate the nearest referral hospital with a functional ventilator or a specific antidote, streamlining the patient transfer process and saving critical time.
 *   **For Emergency Responders:** Ambulance services and disaster management teams can get a system-level overview of available resources, enabling them to direct patients and supplies with maximum efficiency.

 ### Core Modules: Addressing Kenya's Most Pressing Needs